lcelisse/lcelisse/README.md

  My name is Lillyann Hidalgo and I'm currently Updating [Yourbnb](https://your-bnb-5nsd.onrender.com/).
 Feel free to try it out.

- During my free time I love to play video games, watch anime, code, and play with my cat.
+ My hobbies consist of watching anime - im currently finishing tokyo ghoul season 3, I like to play pc games and switch games - im currently playing a lot of palia, I love to code and learn more about different technologies - Im currently learning more on GraphQL and TypeScript and builing applications with MERN stacks, more than anything I love to hang out with my cat.

 Skills : Python | JavaScript | Flask | React | Redux | SQL | HTML | CSS | SQLAlchemy | Express | Typescript